Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 If that’s not what’s making your chair lean forward, check the seat pan for loose screws or damage.
 A bent seat plate or missing bolts might be causing your problem, so you’ll need to replace these.

-How to Make Office Chair Higher
+How to Make Higher

 You can make your desk chair higher by using the lever on the right side.
-If that doesn’t work to fit your shape, here are some instructions on how to adjust office chair height:
+If that doesn’t work to fit your shape, here are some instructions on how to adjust ergonomic chair height:

 - Take out the screws that attach your seat to the seat pan with a screwdriver.